s341507/data2410-portfolio2/docs/rapport.md

 dpkg -i zabbix-release_6.0-1+ubuntu20.04_all.deb

-# needed this as well since we got the wrong version (6.2 beta) of the proxy by just having
+# We needed this as well since we got the wrong version (6.2 beta) of the proxy by just downloading
 # the release package
 wget https://repo.zabbix.com/zabbix/6.0/ubuntu/pool/main/z/zabbix/
   zabbix-proxy-mysql_6.0.1-1%2Bubuntu20.04_amd64.deb